-- (a) A greater dependence of the APU on the aircraft owing to the use of electrical power and/or data supplied from the aircraft, - (b) Risk of significant failures which might, for example, occur as a result of - - (i) Insufficient protection from electromagnetic disturbance (lightning, internal or external radiation effects), - (ii) Insufficient integrity of the aircraft electrical power supply, - (iii) Insufficient integrity of data supplied from the aircraft, - (iv) Hidden design faults or discrepancies contained within the design of the APU control software, or - (v) Omissions or errors in the system specification.
+- (a) greater interdependence of the APU and the aircraft owing to the exchange of electrical power and/or data between them; - (b) a risk of significant failures which might, for example, occur as a result of: - insufficient protection from electromagnetic disturbance (e.g. lightning, internal or external radiation effects); - (ii) insufficient integrity of the aircraft electrical power supply; - (iii) insufficient integrity of data supplied from the aircraft; - (iv) hidden design faults or discrepancies contained within the design of the APU control software/airborne electronic hardware (AEH); or - (v) omissions or errors in the system specification.

-Special design and integration precautions must therefore be taken to minimise these risks.
+Appropriate design and integration precautions must therefore be taken to minimise these risks.